Black Box Corporation: AGC Networks

 In Mumbai, AGC Networks Limited was established in 1986 under the name Tata Telecom Ltd., promoted by Tata Industries Ltd (TIL).
 Manufacturing electronic private automated branch exchanges (EPABX) was one of its main goals, and it also offered services like software integration, installation, commissioning, and service support.

 With the Japanese company OKI Electric Industrial Co.
 Ltd. (OKI), Tata Industries Limited signed a technical assistance and license agreement as well as a supplemental agreement.
 The company established new service facilities in Guwahati, Nagpur, Pune, Jammu, and Baroda in 1990.
 With Japan Radio Co.
 Ltd. (JRC), the business signed a technology transfer and license agreement in 1991 for equipment with 30 and 120 digital UHF channels.

 In order to create a new business called "Trans India Network Systems Private Limited," Tata Telecom and AT&T Network Systems International Inc. USA entered into a joint venture agreement in 1994.
 Its goal was to produce OPTIMUX and 2Mb/S systems, MAR systems, SLC 120 network access systems, and related modules.

 As AT&T left, Tata Telecom and Avaya Systems established a joint venture in 1996.
 In India, Tata Telecom introduced a line of call centre products in 2000 that it had purchased from its joint venture partner Avaya Communications (formerly Lucent Technologies).
 Tata Telecom, the joint venture between Tata and Lucent Technologies, was known as a Tata-Avaya.
 Once the Tata Group sold its 25.1% ownership in Tata Telecom to its joint venture partner, Avaya Inc., the company Avaya Global Connect was created.

 AGC Networks Limited was created in 2010 after Essar Group purchased Avaya Global Connect from Avaya Inc.

 Transcend United Technologies, established in the US, was purchased by AGC Networks in 2011.
 Via this acquisition, AGC Networks widened its market reach to the States.

 In 2015 AGC Networks acquired Ensource Business, providing services in healthcare vertical.

 Rebranding

 In 2019, Black Box Corporation was acquired by AGC Networks.
 In 2021, AGC Networks changed its name to Black Box.

-Services and operations

-The business is organized as follows: